dbeadle1/Blog/_posts/power-automate-empty-pdf-trick.md

 Add a Compose action called `Compose empty pdf`.
 Paste in the PDF code above as its value.

 ### 3. Conditional File Handling
-Check if a file was provided:
+We will use an expression to check if a file was provided..

 - If yes: use the uploaded file